-Companies may claim up to 50% of their eligible project costs:
+Companies may claim up to 50% of their eligible project costs with the exception of large companies where the aid intensity is reduced to a flat rate of 40%.

-Where a company is claiming 50% of their costs, the other 50% cannot be funded through other State or EU funds.
+Where a company is claiming 50% (or 40% as above) of their costs, the other 50% (or 60%) cannot be funded through other State or EU funds.

 - 1) Salaries wholly necessary for the completion of the project: - a.
 Costs for internal scientific and technical staff to the extent employed directly on the project are eligible, based on a percentage of their time to be spent on the project each month. - b.
 Maximum eligible annual salary for personnel, e.g. researchers, technicians and other supporting staff in the project is €80,000 per annum (exclusive of employer's PRSI contributions).
 Increased salary costs to a maximum of €100,000 per annum are permissible where specific skill sets are required from the project staff necessary for the execution of the project e.g. where technical skills are key components of specific R & D activities. - c.
-It is normally expected that staff engaged on the project would be spending at least 10%-20% of their time on it for a sustained period, usually with a core team spending a significant proportion of their time on the project.
+It is normally expected that staff engaged on the project would be spending at least 10%-20% of their time on it for a sustained period, usually with a core team spending a significant proportion of their time on the project. - d.
+Salary refers to gross salary excluding bonus, pension or other endowment. - e.
+The costs of administration, finance, IT support etc. are considered as overheads and are covered under the overhead allowance (calculated at 30% of eligible salary costs). - f.
+Salary costs of the Managing Director (MD) or Chief Executive Officer (CEO) are generally not eligible with the exception of Small Enterprises where a maximum 30% of their time may be eligible if it is deemed critical to the project. - g.
+The costs of a project manager should be included for lead partners only.
+Note that some project management costs are allowable in other partners, depending on the size of the consortium and the complexity of the project. - 2) Materials wholly necessary for the completion of the project (generally, no more than 20% of the partner's budget): - a.
+Typically, food ingredients, annual/monthly software licences, prototype tooling, hosting charges. - b.
+Where the project includes testing/development work on a production line the following costs may be eligible:

-17 The assessment of sufficient assets uses the following methodology - firstly establishing the net worth of the company, then disallowing any intangible or unsubstantiated investment assets and finally adding a reasonable estimation of the next year's profits or a substantiated proposed equity injection.
+20 The assessment of sufficient assets uses the following methodology - firstly establishing the net worth of the company, then disallowing any intangible or unsubstantiated investment assets and finally adding a reasonable estimation of the next year's profits or a substantiated proposed equity injection.
 Note that the assessment where Intangibles (including Intellectual Property, by agreement with the applicant) noted in accounts are added as an asset, where Capitalised R&D noted in accounts is allowed or where investment related loan notes and CCRPS are recognised as share capital may be considered.